-This blog has been set up to chart the activities and research findings of an European Research Council-funded project led by Anne Haour, an archaeologist from the Sainsbury Research Unit at the University of East Anglia in the United Kingdom.
+This blog has been set up to chart the activities and research findings of two projects led by Anne Haour, an archaeologist from the Sainsbury Research Unit at the University of East Anglia in the United Kingdom.

-Log in regularly, or sign up for email updates, to hear about our findings and to get a glimpse into a fascinating past.
+Log in regularly, or sign up for email updates, to hear about our findings and to get a glimpse into these fascinating pasts.

-The opinions cited here are personal and in no way represent any official policy of UEA, ERC or any other organisation!
+The opinions cited here are personal and in no way represent any official policy of UEA, the funders, or any other organisation!